yegor256/blog/_posts/2015/jul/2015-07-28-checked-vs-unchecked-exceptions.md

 According to this paradigm, I would say we must:

- * always use checked exceptions.
+ * Always use checked exceptions.

- * never throw/use unchecked exceptions.
+ * Never throw/use unchecked exceptions.

- * use only `Exception`, without any sub-types.
+ * Use only `Exception`, without any sub-types.

- * always declare one exception type in the `throws` block.
+ * Always declare one exception type in the `throws` block.

- * never catch without rethrowing; read [more about that here]({% pst 2015/jul/2015-07-09-catch-if-cant-otherwise %}).
+ * Never catch without rethrowing; read [more about that here]({% pst 2015/jul/2015-07-09-catch-if-cant-otherwise %}).

 This paradigm diverges from many other articles I've found on this subject.
 Let's compare and discuss.